jeffreylanters/unity-entity-component-system/README.md

   // NOTE: This class allows the usage of [Referenced] and [Protected] objects and primitives.

+  /// Defines whether this component is enabled. public bool isEnabled;
   /// Sets the game object of the entity active. public void SetActive (bool value);
   /// Destroys the game object of the entity.